 The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

-Hourly pay for qualified hotel receptionists can rise to £10 a year or more.
+Hourly pay for qualified hotel receptionists can rise to £11 or more.
 Benefits can include a free uniform, free on-shift meals and discounts on hotel rates.

 You work shifts including early mornings, nights and weekends.